-5.4.1 Further, some judges have found that using Skype for Business with the dual screens in court means that the sound does not work (this is likely to be capable of remedy with proper advice as to settings).
+5.4.1 Further, some judges have found that using Skype for Business with the dual screens in court means that the sound does not work.
+This can be remedied by going to 'Control Panel', selecting 'Sound' and checking that the default audio device is set at Conexant SmartAudio HD.
+Any other device should be disabled (this is likely to be capable of remedy with proper advice as to settings).
 Conversely, seeking to undertake a hearing with just one screen makes it difficult to use an electronic bundle at the same time as seeing the advocate or witness.
 It is however, understood that whilst 1500 more laptops are to be made available to facilitate remote hearings, HMCTS currently unable to provide two screens for judges working from home within the near future.
-Judge have been told that no additional leads / connections are currently available.
+Judges have been told that no additional leads / connections are currently available.
 This requires urgent remedial action in circumstances where the optimum set up for a remote hearing is the use of two screens.
 As a workaround, when on circuit Mostyn J has used an HDMI cable to plug into the television to operate as a second screen.
 This solution worked well and, indeed, in some ways it was better than having a computer screen because the television's strong inboard loudspeaker could be utilised.
 Using this set up, the video hearing can be displayed on the television screen and the e-bundle can be open on the laptop.
 Within the foregoing context, it must be emphasised that there is no expectation that judges will use their personal computers in order to work around these issues.

 5.4.2 In addition, in the week commencing 23 March 2020 further issues have been identified regarding judicial access to the range of communications platforms.
 First, a difficulty with ensuring access by the fee paid judiciary to the necessary equipment.
 Fee paid DDJs, Recorders and Deputy High Court Judges will be a vital resource in circumstances where considerable numbers of the full time judiciary are or are likely to have to self-isolate at some point.
-There is an urgent need to work out how access to remote communications platforms is to be assured for the fee paid judiciary and how e-bundles will be conveyed to part time judges who do not have access to a DOM1 or the electronic bundle filing system at each local court.
-I have received anecdotal evidence that a civil hearing had to be adjourned yesterday by reason of the judge not being authorised to use the computer provided by HMCTS.
+There is an urgent need to work out how access to remote communications platforms is to be assured for the fee paid judiciary, including whether they are to be permitted to conduct remote hearings on their own computers and to do so from home, and how e-bundles will be conveyed to part time judges who do not have access to a DOM1 or the electronic bundle filing system at each local court.